grgomrton/robot-model/README.md

 ### Update strategies

 The kinematic model alternates between updating the orientation and the position.
-The velocity drive model uses the halfway orientation for updating the position.
+The `VelocityControlledDifferentialDrive` model uses the halfway orientation for updating the position.

 Comparison of different update strategies while having a `0.1 sec` update cycle with `1 rad/sec` difference between the left angular velocity and the right angular velocity and `6.5 rad/sec` angular velocity of the right wheel: